WOMEN’S RIGHTS, TRANS RIGHTS & THE LAW

 Although women have the right to exceptions, the law is weak in that it is reliant on an organisation to ‘opt in’ to the exceptions, and then to enforce them.
 A woman can no longer assume that rape crisis centres, domestic violence refuges, women’s homeless shelters are for women only.
 Many funding streams are linked to ‘inclusivity’ (meaning they are inclusive of transgender people).
+For example, this FoI shows that applicants to the VAWG fund from the Scottish Government are required to have transwomen inclusive policies.
 The result is we are seeing traditional female spaces opening up to people who are biologically men.
-This report documents the concerns of female clinicians and service staff at rape crisis centres who feel unable to speak out:
+This report documents the concerns of female clinicians and service staff at rape crisis centres who feel unable to speak out.

 Businesses and organisations are facing huge pressure to open up female spaces.
-Accusations of transphobia and targeted campaigns have led to Girlguiding, Hostelling Scotland, shop changing rooms, and other organisations and places, to stop being women/girls only.
+Accusations of transphobia and targeted campaigns have led to Girlguiding, council leisure facilities, shop changing rooms, and other organisations and places, to stop being women/girls only.
 For example, Girlguiding includes trans identifying boys in activities, but excludes trans identifying girls.
-Moreover, in an extraordinary move away from standard safeguarding, this ‘affirmation’ of gender identity means a boy is placed in a tent/dorm with girls on an overnight trip, without the parents being informed or consulted.
+Moreover, as reported in the Telegraph, in an extraordinary move away from standard safeguarding, this ‘affirmation’ of gender identity means a boy is placed in a tent/dorm with girls on an overnight trip, without the parents being informed or consulted.

 In 2018 Topshop declared anyone who self-identifies as a woman can use the female dressing rooms, after a self-declared ‘non-binary male’ was refused access to these rooms and complained.
 This presents issues of comfort, safety and dignity to females who use these rooms, especially as many are teenagers and younger.

 Unisex spaces (toilets, communal changing rooms, hospital wards), may be unsafe for women and also children.
-A recent study showed that 89 per cent of sexual assaults and voyeurism in toilets and changing rooms occurred in unisex (gender neutral) spaces.
+A recent study, reported in the Independent, showed that 89 per cent of sexual assaults and voyeurism in toilets and changing rooms occurred in unisex (gender neutral) spaces.

-The NHS is conducting an urgent review of mixed-sex mental health wards after 900 sexual ‘incidents’ were reported in a three-month period.
+The NHS in England and Wales is conducting an urgent review of mixed-sex mental health wards after 900 sexual ‘incidents’ were reported in a three-month period.
 The Care Quality Commission said a ‘substantial number’ of services were admitting men and women to the same wards, despite the fact this is not permitted.

-A Sun article showed 18 transgender prisoners within the Scottish prison system (https://www.thescottishsun.co.uk/news/3197292/transgender-threat-male-female-18-trans-scotland/), including Tiffany Scott who was deemed too dangerous to attend Alloa court, and whom female prison staff have complained about having to body search.
+A Sun article showed 18 transgender prisoners within the Scottish prison system, including Tiffany Scott who was deemed too dangerous to attend Alloa court, and whom female prison staff have complained about having to body search.

-The vast majority of transwomen retain their male genitalia (https://fairplayforwomen.com/penis/).
+The vast majority of transwomen retain their male genitalia.
 It is possible that a woman could become pregnant whilst in custody.